Diffusion Policies creating a Trust Region for Offline Reinforcement Learning: Experiments

 \section{Experiments}

 In this section, we evaluate our method using the popular D4RL benchmark \citep{fu2020d4rl}.
 We further compare our training and inference efficiency against other baseline methods.
-Additionally, an ablation study on the entropy term and one-step policy choice is presented.
-Details regarding the training of the diffusion model and its structural components are also discussed. \paragraph{Hyperparameters} In D4RL benchmarks, for all Antmaze tasks, we incorporate an entropy term, while for other tasks, this term is omitted.
+Additionally, an ablation study on the negative log likelihood (NLL) term and one-step policy choice is presented.
+Details regarding the training of the diffusion model and its structural components are also discussed. \paragraph{Hyperparameters} In D4RL benchmarks, for all Antmaze tasks, we incorporate an NLL term, while for other tasks, this term is omitted.
 Additionally, we adjust the parameter $\alpha$ for different tasks.
 Details on hyperparameters and implementation are provided in Appendices \ref{appendix:nn} and \ref{appendix:hyper}.